GraphiProjects/graphi-spec/README.md

-# graphi-spec
-Graph Interface Specification
+# Graph Interface Spec

-Graphi is your applications' graph interface
+Define your applications schema and api smoothly using Graphi(Graph Interface)